Frequently Asked Questions

 Prior to your arrival, please purchase 100 lbs of sweet feed, grain, or cracked corn (not whole corn) per hunter.
 You can also purchase your grain at the ranch during check-in.
 The feed is used as bait for the hogs while you are hunting from a blind.
 Click here to see this video.

-11. Is a freezer and ice available at the ranch?
+11. Are a freezer and ice available at the ranch?

 Bring your cooler and ice so your hogs or game can be immediately cooled down.
 This also starts the bleeding process.
 If you do not bring ice, it is available at the ranch for purchase.
 If you are flying, we have airline approved freezer boxes available that we can freeze your meat in.